PreciselyData/big-data/databricks-geocoding/README.md

 # Geo Addressing SDK for Big Data Sample for Databricks

-This sample for Databricks demonstrates how to install, configure, and execute a geocoding process of Operational Addressing SDK in Databricks.
+This sample for Databricks demonstrates how to install, configure, and execute a geocoding process of Geo Addressing SDK For Big Data in Databricks.
 After cloning or downloading the repo, you will have 2 scala files to be imported into your workspace https://docs.databricks.com/notebooks/notebooks-manage.html.
 You will also have a jar, /lib/precisely-bigdata-pdx-sdk2.8-full.jar which will be added to your dbfs via a cell in the installation notebook.